villekf/OMEGA-doc/docs/source/implementation.rst

 Implementation 3 is pure OpenCL-based implementation.
 This means that it simply uses OpenCL and not any external library.
 The downside is that only MLEM/OSEM are supported.
 As such implementation 3 is not recommended.
 Most likely it will also be deprecated in the future.
 However, it can be useful for GPU-based reconstruction of PET data if Arrayfire installation is not possible.

 Implementation 4 is purely CPU-based implementation.
-It uses OpenMP for multithreaded reconstruction.
+It uses OpenMP for multi-threaded reconstruction.
 As with implementations 2 and 3, it computes the system matrix on-the-fly.
 It also supports most of the features, but lacks implementation 2 specific features such as branchless distance-driven projector.
 Generally not recommended, but is a viable method for PET and SPECT reconstruction or for generic data that is not very high dimensional.
 For CT data, implementation 4 is not recommended.
 Can also be used for custom algorithm computations.
 Implementation 4 uses single-precision by default, but can also use double-precision if you set ``options.useSingles = false``.
 Hasn't been as extensively tested as implementation 2 and some features may not work correctly.
 Most PET and SPECT features, such as OSEM reconstruction, work fine though.